t-eckert/luka/log/Luka03.md

 |- ButtonPush.vue
 ```

 There are likely to be more of them and I want anyone coming to this project to be able to find any part of the code they need to change.
 The button components are all similar, that will change as I give them behavior.

-Next, I want to arrange them using CSS Grid within the `CalculatorBase` component.
 I made some changes to the layout and added colors that I have stolen from [TailwindCSS](https://tailwindcss.com/):

 ![Six buttons separated into two even columns showing both the default and hovered state of the operation, number, and push buttons.](./images/Buttons.png)